Proportionally Representative Participatory Budgeting with Ordinal Preferences: Appendix

-\begin{corollary} For multi-winner voting with approval ballot, CPSC, PJR, and PSC are equivalent. \end{corollary} \begin{proof} \citet{AzLe19a} proved that for multi-winner voting with approval ballot PJR and generalised PSC are equivalent.\footnote{The model in \citet{AzLe19a} assumes that no voter is indifferent between all candidates.
-However, this assumption is not required to show the equivalence of PJR and generalised PSC.} We have shown that for multi-winner voting, CPSC and generalised PSC are equivalent. \end{proof}

-As another corollary, we note that since testing PJR is coNP-complete~\citep{AEH+18}, testing, CPSC is coNP-complete.

-Recall that CPSC appears to be a more demanding concept than IPSC because computing a CPSC outcome is NP-hard and even existence is not established.
-Interestingly, for multi-winner voting, IPSC is a stronger concept.

-\begin{proposition} For multi-winner voting, IPSC implies Generalised PSC (or CPSC) \end{proposition} \begin{proof} Suppose $W$ violates CPSC.
+We now prove statement (ii).
+Suppose $W$ violates CPSC.
 Then, there exists a set of candidates $C'$ solidly supported by $N'$, for which there is a subset of candidates $C''\subseteq C'$ such that $|C''|\leq |N'|k/n$ but In the multi-winner setting, $w(c)=1$ for all $c\in C$ and so

 Now let $c^*$ be some candidate $c^*\in C'' \setminus (\{c\midd \exists i\in N' \text{ s.t }c \pref_i c^{(i, |C'|)} \}\cap W)$, such a candidate must exist by (\ref{equation: mw IPSC implies CPSC eq}).
 But then